 That's going to change your opinion on future policies.

-The left have something called a broken coalition strategy.
+And the left have something called a broken coalition strategy.

-All these atomized, alone people.
+All these atomized, alone people that they then throw together.

 And right now they're using the attack training doll of white people.

-And whites need to reject it and get in the face of it and get in the face of the left pushing racialism and a total abandonment of Christianity and Martin Luther King Jr. and everything.
+And whites need to reject it and get in the face of it and get in the face of the left pushing racialism and a total abandonment of Christianity and Martin Luther King Jr. and everything and absolutely get in its face.

 And if he'll talk, the racist left, then talk.

-Spencer would talk, I'd talk to him.
+I talk to him.

-The Broken Coalition, every time I've heard Larry Nichols talk about it, this is a strategy that is specifically about prior.
+The broken coalition, every time I've heard Larry Nichols talk about it, this is a strategy that is specifically about prior.

 The Clintons realized that you could fight for this demographic, or you could understand that there's a lot of people in the world who have different interests.

-Bring in the LGBTQ community.
+So you could bring in the LGBTQ community.

-You could bring in the African American community.
+You could bring in the African-American community.

 You could bring in Hispanic voters.